 Barb has been a member of the JCU Center for Career Services staff since 1999.
 Prior to joining John Carroll University, she worked in a variety of roles in the field of broadcasting, law, and educational publishing.
 Barb earned a Bachelor Degree in education from Cleveland State University.

-Nikki manages Career Education courses for students who wish to receive academic credit for their internships.
-She will be a resource to students, helping them through the Learning Agreement and internship process.
-Nikki will also administer scholarship programs that are available to students in unpaid internships.
+Logan manages Career Education courses for students who wish to receive academic credit for their internships.
+He will be a resource to students, helping them through the Learning Agreement and internship process.
+Logan will also administer scholarship programs that are available to students in unpaid internships.

 Danielle is responsible for the Center for Career Services’ news items, promotional material, and online presence through the Career Center website and social media, including oversight of the “John Carroll University Carroll Contacts” LinkedIn group.
 She also provides support to users of Career Connection, the Career Center’s online database.
 She is a certified Global Career Development Facilitator and a member of the Midwest Association of Colleges and Employers.